kintone/cli-kintone/README.md

                              (available only if the source file format is CSV) [choices: "utf8", "sjis"] [default: "utf8"]
-      --update-key           The key to Bulk Update                     [string] --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string] --proxy                The URL of a proxy server
+      --update-key           The key to Bulk Update                     [string] --fields               The fields to be imported in comma-separated [string]
+      --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string] --proxy                The URL of a proxy server